+Course title & Credits Credit distributi Eligibility Pre-

+Code course criteria requisite

+Lecture Tutorial Practical/ of the

+Practice course

+(if any)

-Course title & Code Credits Credit distribution of the course Eligibility criteria Pre- requisite Lecture Tutorial Practical/ Practice of the course Tractice (if any) Coordination Chemistry and 04 02 0 02 Class 12th with Physics, NIL Organometallics DSC-14: Chemistry, Mathematics Chemistry- V
+Coordination 04 02 0 02 Class 12th NIL

+Chemistry and with Physics,

+Organometallics Chemistry,

+DSC-14: Mathematics

+Chemistry- V

 - The course introduces the students to basics of coordination chemistry and organometallics which are of immense importance to biological systems, qualitative and quantitative analysis, catalysis, medicines, paints and pigments etc. - Nomenclature, isomerism, bonding in coordination compounds has been dealt with in sufficient detail along with special emphasis on important coordination compounds in the biological system. - In organometallic chemistry, the students are introduced to classification of organometallic compounds, the concept of hapticity and the 18-electron rule governing the stability of a wide variety of organometallic species with special emphasis on metal carbonyls.